luisdavidgarcia/tracker_rpi_improved/README.md

 ![](setup.png)
 - Any camera can be used as long as there is an over headview of all mice
 - Any number of RFID reader modules can be used.
 Up to 9 readers have been tested
+- To add/remove readers change the nReader parameter in the config.ini file
+- To disable readers set RFID to false in the config.ini file
 # High frame and resolutions can be achieved
 ![](performance.png)
 - can be record up to 40 fpd at 960 x960 on a Raspiberry Pi 4